 I am currently s a member of the International Institute for Strategic Studies, the Royal Institute of International Affairs and an Associate Member of the London Diplomatic Association.

-Founding the Diplomatic Academy of London (DAL) and the Department of Diplomacy and Applied Languages (DDAL), University of Westminster has been the major achievement of my career to date.
-Since joining the University of Westminster in 1978, I have been involved in the training of diplomats (including heads of diplomatic missions) and other government officials from the Commonwealth, the Arab World, Africa, Eastern and Central Europe, the Caribbean, Central Asia and China.
+Founding the Diplomatic Academy of London (DAL) and the Department of Diplomacy and Applied Languages (DDAL), University of Westminste, as well as founding the London Academy of Diplomacy at the University of East Anglia, London Campusr and Rome Diplomatic Academy have been the major achievements of my career to date.
+I have been involved in the training of diplomats (including heads of diplomatic missions) and other government officials from the Commonwealth, the Arab World, Africa, Eastern and Central Europe, the Caribbean, Central Asia and China.
 Most of these training programmes have been sponsored by the British Foreign and Commonwealth Office and the British Council, as well; groups have been sponsored by their own governments.
 These include China, Kuwait, Iraq, the UAE and Saudi Arabia.

 In 1982, I introduced a new emphasis in diplomatic training.
 I developed and implemented programmes with courses including: diplomatic missions and the media and the management of diplomatic missions.
 In 1986, I pioneered the concept of exploring the impact of Information Technology on diplomatic practice and government departments and coined the phrase virtual diplomacy.
 I have worked to develop innovative concepts and theories in the conduct of international relations such as geodiplomatics, image projection and reputation management, optical illusions in decision-making and dogmatic perception as opposed to reality.

 Over the last eight years, I was involved in the training of groups sponsored by the Chinese government from Ministry for Foreign Affairs, People’s Liberation Army and Beijing Security police with the aim of preparing them for 2008 Beijing Olympic Games and beyond.